Bokep

 International law (also known as public international law and the law of nations) is the set of rules, norms, and standards generally recognized as binding between states.
 It establishes norms for states across a broad range of domains, including war and diplomacy, economic relations, and human rights. … See more

-The modern term "international law" was originally coined by Jeremy Bentham in his 1789 book Introduction to the Principles of Morals… See more
+The modern term "international law" was originally coined by Jeremy Bentham in his 1789 book Introduction to the Principles of Morals and Legislation to replace the older law of nations, a direct translation of the late medieval … See more

 States

-A state is defined under Article 1 of the Montevideo Convention on the Rights and Duties of States as a… See moreWar and armed conflict
+A state is defined under Article 1 of the Montevideo Convention on the Rights and Duties of States as … See moreWar and armed conflict

 The law relating to the initiation of armed conflict is jus ad bellum.
-This was… See moreThe origins of international law can be traced back to antiquity.
-Among the earliest recorded examples are peace treaties between the … See more
+This was codified in 1928 in the Kellogg–Briand Pact, which stated that conflicts … See moreThe origins of international law can be traced back to antiquity.
+Among the earliest recorded examples are peace treaties between … See more

 The sources of international law applied by the community of nations are listed in Article 38(1) of the Statute of the International Court of Justice See more